stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 ## Use pipenv for Virtual Environments

 Install [pipenv](https://docs.pipenv.org/) to manage your Python projects.
-It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).
+It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code for style](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).

 The pipenv tool uses the _pip_ and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is compatible with other Python utilities.

 The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with _pipenv_.

+> [Poetry](https://poetry.eustace.io/) may replace pipenv, but it is not yet fully supported by code editors and third-party tools.

 ## Working with Multiple Versions of Python